syncfusion-content/winui-docs/winui/AutoComplete/Selection.md

 ## Handle invalid input

-The `InputSubmitted` event is triggered, when entered text is submitted that does not correspond to an item in the drop-down list. `AutoCompleteInputSubmittedEventArgs` has following members which provides information for InputSubmitted event.
+The [InputSubmitted](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfAutoComplete.html#Syncfusion_UI_Xaml_Editors_SfAutoComplete_InputSubmitted) event is triggered, when entered text is submitted that does not correspond to an item in the drop-down list.
+[AutoCompleteInputSubmittedEventArgs](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.AutoCompleteInputSubmittedEventArgs.html) has following members which provides information for `InputSubmitted` event.

-Text: Gets the text entered in `AutoComplete`.
+[Text](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.AutoCompleteInputSubmittedEventArgs.html#Syncfusion_UI_Xaml_Editors_AutoCompleteInputSubmittedEventArgs_Text) - Gets the text entered in `AutoComplete`.

-Item: This property can be used to add the item to selected item(s) or set to selected item which gets assigned.
+[Item](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.AutoCompleteInputSubmittedEventArgs.html#Syncfusion_UI_Xaml_Editors_AutoCompleteInputSubmittedEventArgs_Item) - This property can be used to add the item to selected item(s) or set to selected item which gets assigned.
       If no item is assigned, then in single selection entered text gets assigned to selected item.
 In multiple selection, no text will be added to selected items.

-Handled: When set to `true`, the framework will not automatically update the selected item or selected item(s) of the `AutoComplete` to the new value.
+[Handled](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.AutoCompleteInputSubmittedEventArgs.html#Syncfusion_UI_Xaml_Editors_AutoCompleteInputSubmittedEventArgs_Handled) - When set to `true`, the framework will not automatically update the selected item or selected item(s) of the `AutoComplete` to the new value.

-**Example 1:** By using the following code sample, a dialogue box will be displayed when submitting input that does not contain in drop-down list.
+By using the following code sample, a dialogue box will be displayed when submitting input that does not contain in drop-down list.

 {% tabs %}
 {% highlight XAML %}